EHRI/ehri-frontend/INSTALL.md

     sudo apt-get install mysql-server

 Now we need to create an empty user and database for our application.
-The user and database will have the same name (docview) and we will use the default password (changeme).
+The user and database will have the same name (docview).
 Start the MySQL admin console:

     mysql -uroot

-Now, **at the MySQL shell**, type the following commands:
+Now, **at the MySQL shell**, type the following commands (replacing the password with your password):

-    CREATE USER 'docview'@'localhost' WITH PASSWORD 'changeme';
+    CREATE USER 'docview'@'localhost' IDENTIFIED BY PASSWORD '<PASSWORD>';
     CREATE DATABASE docview;
-    GRANT ALL PRIVILEGES ON DATABASE docview TO docview;
+    GRANT ALL PRIVILEGES ON docview.* TO 'docview'@'localhost';

 There are some settings on the conf/application.conf file you can adjust if you change any of the defaults.